Eneko96/icons-electron/README.md

 How is simple, is just some vanilla js and a bunch of HTML nothing else, and with the help of electron to build the desktop application.

-If you ask why I did it with electron, I wanted to have it on my desktop offline as I see it handier for this usecase.
-I thought on doing it in flutter or even Swift, but I wasn't in the mood of learning all the necessary things for doing it, but I may do it at some point if I get bored of doing this in Electr learning all the necessary things for doing it, but I may do it at some point if I get bored of doing this in Electron..
+If you ask why I did it with electron, I wanted to have it on my desktop offline as I see it handier for this use case.
+I thought on doing it in flutter or even Swift, but I wasn't in the mood of learning all the necessary things for it.

+I may do it at some point if I get bored of doing this in Electron.